 For regular updates on progress in the negotiations, visit TPP Talk.

 The Asia-Pacific region is a key driver of global economic growth.
 Roughly half of international trade, and more than 70 per cent of New Zealand’s trade and investment, flows through the region.
 New Zealand’s future depends on its economic relationships with Asia Pacific countries.

-The 11 economies negotiating the Trans Pacific Partnership (TPP) are all doing so because they see benefits in a regional free trade agreement.
-Collectively the 11 TPP economies represent about US$22 trillion in GDP.
+The 12 economies negotiating the Trans Pacific Partnership (TPP) are all doing so because they see benefits in a regional free trade agreement.
+Collectively the 12 TPP economies represent more than US$27 trillion in GDP.
 The Asia Pacific region is our home, and our economic future depends on strong trading relationships with Asia-Pacific countries.
 By negotiating free trade agreements, New Zealand ensures a level playing field for our exporters.
 If we are not involved in free trade agreements involving key trading partners, our exporters get left behind, and experience real economic disadvantages operating in offshore markets.

-A 2012 study (PDF 126kb) estimates that gains for New Zealand from a free trade agreement with the current 11 TPP economies could be around 1.4 percent of our gross domestic product, or US$2.9 billion.
+A 2012 study (PDF 126kb) estimates that gains for New Zealand from a free trade agreement with the 11 TPP members, prior to Japan joining, could be around 1.4 percent of our gross domestic product, or US$2.9 billion.
 In addition to this type of economic modelling, we know that free trade agreements help New Zealand exporters, because they have told us so.
 In 2009, MFAT and NZTE surveyed 854 New Zealand exporters to assess the impact of FTAs on their companies.
 More than 75 percent of respondents saw increases in profitability from the removal of trade barriers.

 Specific benefits for New Zealand businesses from TPP are likely to include: